gwu-libraries/python-intro-workshop/README.md

 ###Download the Jupyter Notebook

-* Open a new browser tab with https://raw.githubusercontent.com/gwu-libraries/python-intro-workshop/master/Python%20Workshop.ipynb
+* Right-click on this link  https://raw.githubusercontent.com/gwu-libraries/python-intro-workshop/master/Python%20Workshop.ipynb  and click Save Link As...
-* Click Save Page As... and save the file to your computer (for example, to your Desktop).
+* Save the file to your computer (for example, to your Desktop).
 It will be called **Python Workshop.ipynb**

 ###Start Juypter Notebook